imgkkk574/KuaiLive/pages/homepage.md

 |:---------:|:-------:|:----------:|:----------:|:-------------:|:---------:|:---------:|:--------:|:--------:|
 | ourdata   | 23,772  | 452,621    | 11,613,708 | 5,357,998     | 4,909,515 | 196,526   | 179,311  | 72,646   |

+The short descriptions for each feature filed are listed as below.
+Please refer to this [page](./detailed_statistics.html) for more details and examples.

 | Feature Type       | Feature Descriptions |
 |:------------------:|:--------------------:|